The Best Beach House Rentals On Airbnb

-Summer vacation, in many of our minds, seems to be intrinsically linked to sand dunes, ocean views, and relaxing under the sun with the trendiest drink of the season in one hand and a breezy read in the other.
-In other words, we want to spend our days off during the summer on the beach.
-This summer, instead of simply daydreaming about that ideal hot-weather getaway while sitting inside our freezing-cold cubicles, we can actually make the trip happen by renting a beach-front Airbnb.
+Spring break, in many of our minds, seems to be intrinsically linked to sand dunes, ocean views, and relaxing under the sun with the trendiest drink of the season in one hand and a breezy read in the other.
+In other words, we want to spend our days off during spring on the beach.
+This year, instead of simply daydreaming about that ideal hot-weather getaway while sitting inside our freezing-cold cubicles, we can actually make the trip happen by renting a beach-front Airbnb.

-Ahead, you'll find 12 of the most popular beach house rentals on Airbnb.
-These home have all the things most often associated with the perfect summer vacation, including, of course, access to some of the world's most breathtaking beaches.
+Ahead, you'll find several of the most popular beach house rentals on Airbnb.
+These homes have all the things most often associated with the perfect spring vacation, including, of course, access to some of the world's most breathtaking beaches.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.